cmugpi/cmugpi.github.io/topics/git/index.md

 ## Overview

-When working on large programming projects, it's important to be able to collaborate with others, share code, keep track of what's changed between versions, and to annotate why things are changing.
+When working on large programming projects, it is important to be able to collaborate with others, share code, keep track of what has changed between versions, and to annotate why things are changing.

 These are the types of problems that Git solves.
-Git is a "distributed version control system" (DVCS), but knowing what that means isn't necessary to figure out how to use it effectively.
+Git is a "distributed version control system" (DVCS), but knowing what that means is not necessary to figure out how to use it effectively.
 Basically, Git is a technology that allows for rapid code sharing, lightweight "branching" (making it easy to work on different features in the codebase), and much more.

 A lot of people confuse Git with GitHub when they first start learning it.
 To clarify, GitHub uses the Git technology at its core.
-GitHub is designed to be a nice, graphical frontend that emphasizes "social coding."
+GitHub is designed to be a nice, graphical frontend that emphasizes "social coding".
 It has features that empower people to collaborate on open source projects, discover new projects, and more.
 People use GitHub for the most part by interacting with Git on the command line.
-Every once in a while, they can "synchronize" their most recent work with the work available on GitHub. (this isn't the best analogy for what's happening, but let's roll with it).
+Every once in a while, they can "synchronize" their most recent work with the work available on GitHub. (this is not the best analogy for what is happening, but let us roll with it).

-Git has a command line interface; we'll be showing you some basic features of how to use it so you can hit the ground running.
+Git has a command line interface; we will show you some basic features of how to use it so you can hit the ground running.

 ## Lessons